 Continuing on, my wife and I then left the middle school group as volunteers and became involved in the high school group, ministering to high schoolers’ alongside the friends I mentioned earlier with their wives.
 After having kids, we stuck with high school for a while and ultimately family priorities became front and center.

 Courtney and I had Grayson on August 21, 2007 and he has been such a wonderful blessing to us and has brought such joy to our hearts.
 Asher was born on January 27, 2010 and has just added to our fullness of blessings!
-On top of that Hadley, our sweet girl, was born on April 9, 2014 and has me wrapped around her baby fingers.
+On top of that Hadley, our sweet girl, was born on April 9, 2014 and has me wrapped around her fingers.
 Unbelievable gifts of mercy from God.
 There aren’t words.

 God’s faithfulness and love to us cannot be overstated.
 Not only has He rescued us from sin and its consequences, His wrath, but He has also blessed us with gifts in this world we are unworthy of as well. “‘Tis mercy all, immense and free, for oh my God, it found out me.”
 That’s my life’s story in a nutshell.
 The undeserved, free, electing grace of God is what saved my soul.
 And this had much to do with why I had no real contention with the Doctrines of Grace (i.e. Calvinsim) and Reformed theology when presented with the doctrines formally, because this was my life’s story.

 I pray this testimony of mine makes you consider your story in seeing that Christ alone is the only way to the Father, the only source of eternal joy and truth.
+Believe and Him and you will be saved.
 The message of the cross is foolishness to the world (and are we not all by nature from the ‘world’?) … that is until the Lord shines the light of His glory in our hearts to make us see the transcendent yet imminent truthfulness of His Gospel, that we may look upon His beauty, be satisfied, and thus glorify Him forever.
 Ask for His forgiveness for your sins by the application of the blood of Christ to your soul.
 Ask God to shine the light of His grace revealed in the Gospel of His Son Jesus in your heart that you may see and believe these things.
 It is the only way to be reconciled to God.

 I will close my testimony by echoing the words of C.H.
 Spurgeon and Martin Luther concerning their own salvation experiences that I can truthfully say is exactly my own: